huggingface/transformers/examples/research_projects/quantization-qdqbert/README.md

 docker run --gpus all --privileged --rm -it --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 bert_quantization:latest
 ```

-*Note that the current NGC pytorch container (pytorch:21.07-py3) has TensorRT 8.0 which doesn't meet the requiremnt of TensorRT >= 8.2.
-One can either update the Dockerfile with the latest [NGC pytorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) once it supports TensorRT 8.2, or manually download and install [TensorRT >= 8.2](https://developer.nvidia.com/nvidia-tensorrt-download) in the container.*

 In the container:
 ```
 cd transformers/examples/research_projects/quantization-qdqbert/